north-road/slyr/docs/user_guide/troubleshooting.md

 2. Grab the .py and drag and drop it over your QGIS.

 3. Open the `QGIS Plugin Manager`

+## Symbology
+The following are some issues you may encounter during conversions of symbols.
+### Marker Symbols
+Marker halos are not supported in QGIS as there's no way in current QGIS versions to achieve the same effect, so the marker halo is dropped in the QGS project.

 ## SVG ##
 ### Add in SVG files for QGIS ###